 ![]() |

-In his opening speech, Ambassador Pham Quang Vinh, President of the Vietnam-US Association, emphasized that the development of Vietnam-US relations today is the result of the persistent efforts and dedication of the people of the two countries over many generations.
-In the new context, the Vietnam-US people-to-people relationship needs to continue to be deepened as a bridge of friendship, understanding and trust between the two countries.
+In his opening remarks at the seminar, Ambassador Pham Quang Vinh, President of the Vietnam-America Friendship Association, emphasized that the development of Vietnam-America relations today is the result of the persistent efforts and contributions of the people of both countries over many generations.
+In the new context, people-to-people relations between Vietnam and the United States need to be further deepened, serving as a bridge of friendship, understanding, and trust between the two countries.

-Mr. Pham Quang Vinh quoted the speech of Chairman of the Vietnam Union of Friendship Organizations Phan Anh Son at the ceremony to celebrate the 80th anniversary of the establishment of the Vietnam - US Friendship Association on three directions that need to continue to be promoted in the people's foreign affairs of Vietnam - US: Closely following the framework of the Comprehensive Strategic Partnership, promoting people-to-people exchanges as a pillar of the relationship between the two countries; expanding the network of friends and areas of cooperation, not only in humanitarian cooperation and overcoming the consequences of war but also in education, culture, science, innovation, trade, environment and sustainable development; spreading the model of Vietnam - US reconciliation - a testament to the power of sincerity, tolerance and aspiration for peace .
+Mr. Pham Quang Vinh quoted the speech of the Chairman of the Vietnam Union of Friendship Organizations, Phan Anh Son, at the ceremony commemorating the 80th anniversary of the Vietnam-US Friendship Association, on three directions that need to be further promoted in Vietnam-US people-to-people diplomacy: Adhering to the framework of the Comprehensive Strategic Partnership, promoting people-to-people exchanges as a pillar of the bilateral relationship; expanding the network of friends and areas of cooperation, not only in humanitarian cooperation and addressing the consequences of war, but also in education, culture, science, innovation, trade, environment, and sustainable development; spreading the model of Vietnam-US reconciliation – a testament to the strength of sincerity, tolerance, and the aspiration for peace .

-Cooperation in overcoming war consequences - the foundation of Vietnam - US relations
+Cooperation in addressing the consequences of war – the foundation of Vietnam-US relations.

-At the seminar, Vietnamese and American delegates discussed many aspects of cooperation in overcoming the consequences of war.
-According to Mr. Chuck Searcy, President of the American Veterans for Peace Chapter (VFP 160), American veterans were the first American citizens to proactively connect with the Vietnamese people and veterans.
-Meetings in the spirit of reconciliation and friendship opened the door to understanding, creating a foundation for humanitarian cooperation and healing the wounds of war.
-From experiences and sincere sympathy, the two sides have built friendship, trust and mutual respect - values that form the solid foundation of Vietnam - US relations today.
-He expressed his belief that the two countries will continue to work together to foster peace and a better future for future generations.
+At the seminar, Vietnamese and American delegates discussed various aspects of cooperation in addressing the consequences of war.
+According to Chuck Searcy, President of the Veterans for Peace Chapter (VFP 160), American veterans were among the first American citizens to proactively connect with the people and veterans of Vietnam.
+These meetings, conducted in a spirit of reconciliation and friendship, opened doors to understanding, laying the foundation for humanitarian cooperation and healing the wounds of war.
+From these experiences and genuine empathy, both sides have built friendship, trust, and mutual respect – values that form the solid foundation of Vietnam-US relations today.
+He expressed his belief that the two countries will continue to work together to cultivate peace and a better future for generations to come.

 ![]() |

-Mr. Hoang Anh Tuan, Head of the International and Scientific Department, Vietnam Association of Victims of Agent Orange/Dioxin (VAVA), said that Vietnam and the US have implemented many humanitarian programs and projects.
-Programs to support victims of Agent Orange, improve the lives of people with disabilities in dioxin-contaminated areas through rehabilitation, livelihood support and community integration have helped tens of thousands of people overcome difficulties and improve their lives.
-He said that the Vietnam Association of Victims of Agent Orange/Dioxin wishes to continue to strengthen cooperation with American agencies, organizations and individuals and international friends to expand the scale and improve the effectiveness of support activities.
+Mr. Hoang Anh Tuan, Head of the International and Science Department of the Vietnam Association of Victims of Agent Orange/Dioxin (VAVA), stated that Vietnam and the United States have implemented numerous humanitarian programs and projects.
+Programs supporting Agent Orange victims and improving the lives of people with disabilities in dioxin-contaminated areas through rehabilitation, livelihood support, and community integration have helped tens of thousands overcome difficulties and improve their lives.
+He added that the Vietnam Association of Victims of Agent Orange/Dioxin hopes to continue strengthening cooperation with US agencies, organizations, and individuals, as well as international partners, to expand the scale and enhance the effectiveness of support activities.

 ![]() |

-Mr. Le Cong Tien, Deputy Director of the Department of Americas, Ministry of Foreign Affairs, Director of the Vietnam Office for Seeking Missing Persons (VNOSMP), said that Vietnam has cooperated with the US in humanitarian cooperation activities, searching and accounting for US soldiers missing in action in the Vietnam War (MIA) for over 50 years, helping thousands of US soldiers' remains to be identified and returned to their families.
-MIA activities were a rare dialogue channel during the embargo period, contributing to laying the foundation for the normalization process and establishing diplomatic relations.
-He emphasized that in the future, Vietnam and the US will continue to cooperate closely in this field, not only to heal the wounds of war but also to strengthen trust, expand cooperation and bring practical benefits to the people of the two countries.
+Mr. Le Cong Tien, Deputy Director of the Americas Department, Ministry of Foreign Affairs, and Director of the Vietnam Office for Searching for Missing Persons (VNOSMP), stated that Vietnam has cooperated with the United States in humanitarian activities, searching for and cataloging American servicemen missing in action (MIA) during the Vietnam War for over 50 years, helping thousands of remains of American soldiers to be identified and returned to their families.
+The MIA activities were a rare channel for dialogue during the embargo period, contributing to laying the foundation for the normalization and establishment of diplomatic relations.
+He emphasized that in the future, Vietnam and the United States will continue to cooperate closely in this field, not only to heal the wounds of war but also to strengthen trust, expand cooperation, and bring practical benefits to the people of both countries.

-At the seminar, Ambassador Nguyen Phuong Nga, former Deputy Minister of Foreign Affairs, former President of the Vietnam Union of Friendship Organizations, emphasized that the Vietnam-US people-to-people diplomacy needs to attract stronger participation from young people and expand social classes such as business representatives, writers, artists, etc. She proposed promoting more creative forms of cooperation such as organizing seminars, weeks of Vietnamese literature, cinema, and music in the US and vice versa, thereby enhancing understanding, sharing cultural values and narrowing the differences between the people of the two countries.
+At the seminar, Ambassador Nguyen Phuong Nga, former Deputy Minister of Foreign Affairs and former President of the Vietnam Union of Friendship Organizations, emphasized that people-to-people diplomacy between Vietnam and the United States needs to attract stronger participation from young people and expand to include various social strata such as business representatives, writers, and artists.
+She proposed promoting more creative forms of cooperation, such as organizing seminars, Vietnamese literature, film, and music weeks in the US and vice versa, thereby enhancing understanding, sharing cultural values, and narrowing the differences between the people of the two countries.

 ![]() |

-According to Ambassador Nguyen Phuong Nga, in the context of Vietnam aiming to become a developed country by 2045, expanding cooperation with the US in the fields of economics, trade, science and technology is of great significance.
-In addition to positive results in humanitarian projects and overcoming the consequences of war, the two sides need to further promote cooperation in the fields of high technology and innovation.
-In the era of artificial intelligence, people-to-people diplomacy needs to be innovated in content and form, effectively utilizing online platforms and digital media to spread activities to the public, especially the youth.
+According to Ambassador Nguyen Phuong Nga, in the context of Vietnam aiming to become a developed country by 2045, expanding cooperation with the US in the fields of economics, trade, science, and technology is of great importance.
+Besides the positive results in humanitarian projects and addressing the consequences of war, both sides need to further strengthen cooperation in high technology and innovation.
+In the age of artificial intelligence, people-to-people diplomacy needs to be reformed in content and form, effectively utilizing online platforms and digital media to disseminate activities to a wider audience, especially young people.

-Vice President of the Vietnam-US Association Bui The Giang said that in the context of the changing world situation, people-to-people exchanges between Vietnam and the US need to continue to be maintained and developed more strongly, not only in scale but also in quality and efficiency.
-According to him, people's organizations of the two countries need to promote flexibility and creativity, and at the same time apply digital technology and artificial intelligence in exchange activities, cooperation in human resource training, and sharing of knowledge and experience.
+Vice Chairman of the Vietnam-America Friendship Association, Bui The Giang, stated that in the context of a volatile global situation, people-to-people exchanges between Vietnam and the United States need to be maintained and developed even more strongly, not only in scale but also in quality and effectiveness.
+According to him, people-to-people organizations in both countries need to promote flexibility and creativity, while also applying digital technology and artificial intelligence in their exchange activities, cooperation in human resource training, and the sharing of knowledge and experience.

-Mr. Bui The Giang proposed many priority cooperation directions in the coming time.
-First of all, it is necessary to promote the role of the Vietnamese community in the US as a creative resource and an important bridge in bilateral relations.
-Second, promote people-to-people cooperation in overcoming the consequences of war, especially in handling the problems of Agent Orange, bombs and mines and searching for missing soldiers.
-At the same time, it is necessary to expand cultural, artistic, sports, tourism and educational exchanges, thereby spreading humanistic values and enhancing understanding between the people of the two countries.
+Mr. Bui The Giang proposed several priority areas for cooperation in the coming period.
+First, it is necessary to promote the role of the Vietnamese community in the US as a creative resource and an important bridge in bilateral relations.
+Second, strengthen people-to-people cooperation in addressing the consequences of war, especially dealing with Agent Orange, landmines, and searching for missing soldiers.
+At the same time, it is necessary to expand cultural, artistic, sports, tourism, and educational exchanges, thereby spreading humanitarian values and enhancing understanding between the people of the two countries.

 ![]() |

-From the US people's organizations, Mr. John McAuliff, Director of the Foundation for Reconciliation and Development (FRD), pointed out four potential areas to promote people-to-people exchanges between Vietnam and the US.
-According to him, increasing programs to introduce Vietnam to social activists, civil organizations and American students in areas such as environment and community development with the cooperation of Vietnamese partners will contribute to building a foundation of sustainable friendship.
+From the perspective of American civil society organizations, John McAuliff, Director of the Foundation for Reconciliation and Development (FRD), outlined four potential areas for promoting people-to-people exchanges between Vietnam and the United States.
+According to him, strengthening programs introducing Vietnam to American social activists, civil society organizations, and students in areas such as the environment and community development, in collaboration with Vietnamese partners, would contribute to building a lasting foundation of friendship.

-Mr. McAuliff proposed expanding opportunities for domestic and foreign tour operators to participate in short thematic programs on Vietnam's history, economy and culture.
-He also expressed his hope that in the coming time, Vietnam and the US will promote twinning relationships between localities, thereby gradually forming a wide-ranging exchange network, expanding professional cooperation, cultural, economic and educational exchanges, creating more exchange opportunities for students of the two countries.
+Mr. McAuliff proposed expanding opportunities for domestic and international tour operators to participate in short thematic programs on Vietnamese history, economy, and culture.
+He also expressed his hope that in the future, Vietnam and the United States will promote sister city relationships between localities, thereby gradually forming a broad network of exchanges, expanding professional cooperation, cultural, economic, and educational exchanges, and creating more opportunities for exchange between students of both countries.

 Source: https://thoidai.com.vn/hop-tac-viet-my-tu-han-gan-qua-khu-den-kien-tao-tuong-lai-217248.html